sean-stanley/casualrp-hugo-site/content/episodes/burning-skies-1-a-chosen-successor.md

 title = "Burning Skies #1 | A Chosen Successor"

 +++
-A new adventure begins as unlikely heroes cross paths and a mischievous orphan girl discovers her destiny.
+A new adventure begins as unlikely heroes cross paths and a mischievous orphan discovers their destiny.